makenneth/letspaint.it/README.md

 # letspaint.it
-- Users all over the world can all paint together.
-Each user will be allowed to submit once every 30 seconds.
+Users all over the world can all paint together.
+Each user is allowed to submit once every 30 seconds.
 (Not enforced yet.)

 # Stack
 - Go (Reverse Proxy Server(for fun), API Server, and Websocket)
 - React/Redux + Canvas
 - Redis (No eviction)
+- S3 for static files

 # Implementation Detail
-- We will have only Redis as the main database, since we only have to store the current pixel state.
+- We will have Redis(no eviction) database to store the current state.
-- We can start out with one server and a local Redis.

 ## Data
-- Data will contain username, color, position at the grid, and timestamps.
-  { timestamp: ... , username: ..., color: num, pos: { x, y } or pixelIndex }
-- Currently, we allow the section of 64 colors - so it will be easier to store in redis
+- consists of username, color (64), pixel index, and timestamp.

 # TODO
+- [ ] benchmark compressing data with lz77
 - [ ] Add ssl handling in reverse proxy server
 - [ ] Auth (OAuth)
 - [ ] Option to create team, and have team chat